OshiBoii/Types-of-Functions---ETH-AVAX_Galura/README.md

 # Silver ERC-20 Token Solidity Contract

 This project implements a basic ERC-20 token called *Silver* (SLVR) on the Ethereum blockchain.
 The contract includes features such as minting, burning, and transferring tokens.
 Only the contract owner can mint new tokens, while any user can burn and transfer tokens.
+Feel free to change the token name and symbol for your own usecase.
 ---

 ## Table of Contents